34th Infantry Regiment (United States): World War II

-On 15 July 1940, following maneuvers in Tennessee in which the 1st Battalion had served as a tank battalion, cadre from the 34th Infantry formed the 70th Tank Battalion, now the 70th Armor Regiment.
-That same month, the 34th became part of the 8th Infantry Division when that unit was activated at Fort Jackson.
-The 34th was designated the outstanding regiment of the Carolina Maneuvers of 1941.

-In November 1941 the regiment was detached from 8th Division and assigned to the Philippine Department to reinforce the islands, as the prospects of war with Japan increased.
-The 34th was at San Francisco awaiting embarkation on 7 December when the attack on Pearl Harbor brought the United States into the war.
+The 34th was awaiting embarkation on 7 December when the attack on Pearl Harbor brought the United States into the war.
 The regiment was reassigned to the Hawaiian Department and its convoy rerouted to Oahu, where it arrived on 21 December.
 The 34th was put in department reserve and assigned to the defense of the island.

 On 12 June 1943 the 34th was assigned to the 24th Infantry Division, replacing the 298th Infantry, a Hawaiian National Guard unit that had been severely depleted the previous year when its ethnic Japanese soldiers were reassigned to the 100th Infantry Battalion (Separate).
 In September the division shipped out to Australia for training.

 The 34th served as division reserve during the Operation Reckless landings at Tanahmerah Bay, Netherlands New Guinea on 22 April 1944.
 The regiment was brought ashore and assisted in mopping-up operations around the Hollandia airdrome.

 In early June the 34th was attached to the 41st Infantry Division, whose assault on Biak Island was meeting unexpected resistance.
 A two-day assault by the 34th captured Sorido and Brooke airdromes, major objectives in the campaign.